breadcat/blog.minskio.co.uk/content/quotes.md

 >Yes I can hear you Clem Fandango <!-- toast of london -->

+>Yes, I know what you're saying, you don't have to keep asking <!-- South Park -->

 >Yes, the planet got destroyed.
 But for a beautiful moment in time we created a lot of value for shareholders <!-- the new yorker -->

 >Yes, there's a TV set on at number five, it's in the front room.
 They're watching Columbo <!-- TV licence ad -->